rhubarbdog/test-repo/README.md

 The transmitter <code>logger_Tx</code> has a <code>.timed()</code> method.
 It's use is to determine the period in micro seconds of the  <code>
 .transmit()</code> method.
 Using a REPL prompt or the <code>pyboard.py</code>
-command initiate you logger with a guessed frequency. <code>log = data_logger.logger_Tx(1, ('X1', 'X2', 'X3'), 12, 400)</code> sets up a
+command initiate you logger with a guessed frequency. eg <code>log = data_logger.logger_Tx(1, ('X1', 'X2', 'X3'), 12, 400)</code> sets up a
 transmitter on UART 1 with 3 ADC pins using timer 12 at 400Hz.
 Make multiple calls to <code>log.timed()</code> to determine the usual period and outlier